Omegapy/My-Academics-Portfolio/BS-Computer-Science/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Projects Description:
-This repository is a collection of coursework and projects for the Bachelor of Science in Computer Science program at Colorado State University Global (CSU Global.
+This repository is a collection of coursework and projects for the Bachelor of Science in Computer Science program at Colorado State University Global (CSU Global).

-I am a senior student at CSU Global pursuing a BS in CS (Expected Graduation August 2025) .
+I am a senior student at CSU Global pursuing a BS in CS (Expected Graduation August 2025).
 In August 2025 I have plans to pursue a Master's in AI at CSU Global.
 I am also an high distinction honors graduate: AS in CS from LCCC – Dec.
 2023.